 - Low-volume manufacturing

-The Future of PCB Manufacturing
+Future of PCB Manufacturing

-Many engineering teams now use 3D printing during early design and testing because it enables rapid experimentation and quick design revisions.
-Once the design has been validated, production shifts to traditional PCB fabrication for large-scale manufacturing.
+The future is unlikely to be defined by one manufacturing technique’s replacement for the other.
+Instead, hybrid workflows are growing fast.
+Different engineering teams apply 3D printing at the time of early design and testing since it provides rapid experimentation and fast design revisions.
+Once the design has been validated, manufacturing shifts to traditional PCB fabrication for large-scale manufacturing.

 Conclusion